 The work of a CRS is INVALUABLE!!!
 Without the guidance, direction, and support given by these dedicated people, the recovery journey would be significantly more difficult for those on its path.
 The Erie County RRH would like to tip its hat to those who serve in this capacity!
 We believe their dedication and stories of courage and hope can be learning blocks for others.
 We want to offer these stories on this page, regularly featuring a local CRS and their stories, words of encouragement, and positivity!
 CRS - we need your stories!!!
 Reach out to the RRH staff if you are interested in sharing your walk.
 In the meantime...check on this story on one of our own!

-How long have you been a Certified Recovery Specialist?
-1.5 years
+What motivated you to become a Certified Recovery Specialist?

 How do you or will you use your personal lived experience to inspire hope and support others?